SinghHarmandeep/SinghHarmandeep/README.md

 - 👋 Hi, I’m @SinghHarmandeep
 - 👀 I’m interested in creating techonological solutions
-- 🌱 I’m currently learning Express, NodeJS, Redux-React, MongoDB
+- 🌱 I’m currently coding in Express, NodeJS, Redux-React, MongoDB, Webpack
 - 💞️ I’m looking to collaborate on open source projects, with "huge upside potential and a very low lowside potential"
 - 📫 How to reach me: email me at: deepharman2000@gmail.com, or get in touch on linkedIn.